SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 Methodology

 Every dollar number on this page traces to one of three layers: SiteworkMath planning ranges (anchored on Fixr 2026 / Inch Calculator / Homewyse / Nassau National Cable cost-guide data captured under verbatim quote in the site’s competitor intel file), code references (NEC / NFPA 70 sections cited inline in the inspection reality footnote), and operator calibration on Chicago-metro permit-tier behavior.
-The full per-cluster sourcing tier in methodology spells out which sources back which kinds of claims.
-The numbers are planning ranges, not contractor bids — the feasibility caveat is part of the engine output for that reason.
+The full per-calculator sourcing tier in methodology spells out which sources back which kinds of claims.
+The numbers are planning ranges, not contractor bids — the feasibility caveat is part of the calculator output for that reason.

 Show the formulas